Ars Amatoria: Legacy

 The Ars amatoria created considerable interest at the time of its publication.
 On a lesser scale, Martial's epigrams take a similar context of advising readers on love.
-Modern literature has been continually influenced by the Ars amatoria, which has presented additional information on the relationship between Ovid's poem and more current writings.
+Modern literature has been influenced by the Ars amatoria, which has presented additional information on the relationship between Ovid's poem and more current writings.

-Pioneering feminist historian Emily James Putnam wrote that Medieval Europe, deaf to the humor that Ovid intended, took seriously the mock-analytical framework of Ars amatoria as a cue for further academic exegesis:The tendency of the Middle Age toward the neat, the systematic, and the encyclopaedic, which made it so easy a prey to Aristotle, had the oddest results when directed toward the passion of love.
+Feminist historian Emily James Putnam wrote that Medieval Europe took seriously the mock-analytical framework of Ars amatoria as a cue for further academic exegesis:The tendency of the Middle Age toward the neat, the systematic, and the encyclopaedic, which made it so easy a prey to Aristotle, had the oddest results when directed toward the passion of love.
 Ovid's jeu d'esprit, the Ars Amatoria, was playfully set in a framework of Alexandrian didacticism.
 It was mildly amusing in his day to assume that rules could be laid down, by the use of which any one could become 'a master of the art of love,' to use the phrase of Diotima in Plato's Symposium.
 This work was well known to clerks in its Latin form, and when love became a matter of general theoretical interest, it was rendered into French and became the textbook of the subject.
 Thanks to its method, love became a department of scholasticism, a matter of definition and rule.
 The Ars amatoria was included in the syllabuses of mediaeval schools from the second half of the 11th century, and its influence on 12th and 13th centuries' European literature was so great that the German mediaevalist and palaeographer Ludwig Traube dubbed the entire age 'aetas Ovidiana' ('the Ovidian epoch').

 As in the years immediately following its publication, the Ars amatoria has historically been victim of moral outcry.
 All of Ovid's works were burned by Girolamo Savonarola in Florence, Italy in 1497; an English translation of the Ars amatoria was seized by U.S. Customs in 1930.
 Despite the actions against the work, it continues to be studied in college courses on Latin literature.

-It is possible that Edmond Rostand's fictionalized portrayal of Cyrano de Bergerac makes an allusion to the Ars amatoria: the theme of the erotic and seductive power of poetry is highly suggestive of Ovid's poem, and Bergerac's nose, a distinguishing feature invented by Rostand, calls to mind Ovid's cognomen, Naso (from nasus, 'large-nosed').